Harry Lubin: Theater and film

 Lubin composed and arranged for numerous productions including The Eternal Mother in 1928 and Max Gordon's Making Mary in 1932.
 He worked with Samuel Roxy Rothafel at his theatre, and later at NBC.
 He joined the Advertisers Broadcasters Company as musical director in 1938, working on up to 28 shows each week during his seven-year tenure, returning to Broadway in 1942 to compose the music for Sidney Kingsley's play The Patriot.

 Radio and television

-In January 1945, Lubin became the musical director of the radio program Glamour Manor, starring Kenny Baker, and made his television debut as musical director for the first Pinky Lee Show, which he stayed with until the program went off the air in 1953.
+In January 1945, Lubin became the musical director of the radio program Glamour Manor, starring Kenny Baker.
+His work on television included being musical director for Those Two on NBC (1951-1953).
+He was musical director for the first Pinky Lee Show, which he stayed with until the program went off the air in 1953.

-When Loretta Young decided to take a recess from her motion picture career and star in her own television series, Lubin was selected as musical director.
-In addition to composing and conducting, he also composed the theme music, "Letter to Loretta", (Loretta Young.
+Lubin composed "Letter to Loretta", the theme for The Loretta Young Show, for which he was musical director.
+He also composed the theme for Dick Powell's Zane Grey Theatre.